Counselling & Psychotherapy in Walton on Thames serving Weybridge, Molesey and surrounding areas

 Have you been diagnosed with an ASD?
 Are you waiting for a diagnosis?
 Has someone close to you been diagnosed?

 As more people are looking for and receiving an ASD (Autism Spectrum Disorder / Condition) diagnosis in adulthood, those with a diagnosis or waiting for one may find themselves searching for psychological support.
-I have both relevant experience and training in autism as well as being a registered and accredited counsellor / psychotherapist with the BACP (British Association for Counselling and Psychotherapy).

 As an autistic person you will have many strengths and qualities that can be greatly appreciated and you may also feel misunderstood in many settings, perhaps including within your own family, at college, at work....
 This can be exhausting, draining and overwhelming.